PhilboBaggins/assorted-pcbs/ATX to Eurorack power supply adaptor/README.md

 An ATX power supply (standard PC power supply) has all the power rails we want for a Eurorack modular synth; plus they're cheap and easy to obtain (even salvagable from an old computer).
 This board accepts the 24 pin connector from the ATX power supply and distributes it's +12V, -12V, +5V power rails to the following connectors:

 * 2 standard Eurorack power connectors - 2x8 pin shrouded header
-* 1 4-pin screw terminal block or 4 Quick Fit lugs
+* 1 4-pin screw terminal block or 4 Quick Fit lugs (see "Secondary connectors" section below)

 The CV and Gate signals on the Eurorack power connectors have been left unconnected.